For further assistance please contact Learning Support.

 Students are expected to listen and take notes, although some lecturers involve the students more actively during the lecture by asking questions or asking students to briefly work on problems or discuss issues in pairs or small groups.

 Students usually have the opportunity to ask questions during the lecture or at the end of it.
 Many lecturers provide full or summary lecture notes and also facilitate online discussions.
-The online learning environment used at UNSW is Blackboard.

 Please note: Moodle is the primary learning management system for UNSW courses.